-You can report abandoned trolleys to the respective company’s trolley collectors which should then be picked up within 24 hours.
-Council will impound trolleys that have been reported, identified and not collected within a 48 hour period.
+Report abandoned trolleys to the company who owns it which they should collect within 24 hours.
+Bayside Council will impound trolleys that have been reported and identified, but not collected within 48 hours.

 Coles, Kmart, Target and Officeworks

 Noise generated by ventilation machines, air conditioning units, vehicles, loud parties and construction sites can be a serious concern for residents, and may be cause for complaint.
 Noise can affect people in a number of ways, and can vary from inconvenience to sleep disturbance.

 We recommend filling out a Noise Diary as a record when a raising a noise complaint to help us assess your report.

 In responding to noise complaints, Council will consider We use the Protection of the Environment Operations Act 1997 to define “offensive noise” and determine if an activity is or has been environmentally unsatisfactory.

 Noise from house parties is not a criminal offence, but warnings and orders can be issued to help limit the noise if it is ongoing.

 You can take the following steps if you're experiencing repeated instances of late night party noise from a neighbour:

 - Try talking to your neighbour about the noise to see if it can be resolved quickly and easily

 - Apply to the local court for an abatement direction to cease the noise or prevent recurring incidents under the Protection of Environment Operations Act (POEO).
 These court appointed directions are enforceable for 28 days after it is served, and noncompliance can result in penalties.